Elimination Chamber (2014): Main event

 The main event was the Elimination Chamber match for the WWE World Heavyweight Championship.
-John Cena entered at #1 Christian entered at #2.
-Randy Orton entered at #3, Daniel Bryan entered at #4, Cesaro entered at #5, and Sheamus entered at #6.
-With Sheamus and Cesaro starting the match and still in the ring, Daniel Bryan was the first to be released from his pod.
+Sheamus and Cesaro started the match and Daniel Bryan was the first to be released from his pod.
 Christian was next to be released from his pod.
-Next to be released is John Cena.
-Orton being the last to be released and making all 6 men still in the match.
+Next to be released was John Cena.
+Orton was the last to be released and making all 6 men still in the match.
 After making a few moves on the other 5 men, they all got up and backed Orton into a corner.
-Orton then locked himself in his pod but Sheamus executed a Brogue Kick into the plexi-glass breaking the plexi-glass open and attacking Orton.
+Orton then locked himself in his pod, but Sheamus executed a Brogue Kick into the pod breaking open the plexi-glass and attacking Orton.
 Sheamus was eliminated by Christian after a Frog Splash off the top of a pod.
 Christian was eliminated by Bryan after a Running Knee.
 Cesaro was eliminated by Cena after submitting to the STF.
-The Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan) interfered in the match, attacking Bryan and Cena.
+Moments after the three eliminations, the Wyatt Family (Bray Wyatt, Luke Harper, and Erick Rowan) interfered in the match, attacking Cena after Orton pummels Cena from behind.
 After Wyatt performed Sister Abigail on Cena, Orton pinned Cena to eliminate him.
-Bryan climbed to the top rope and jumped Kane (DoO, wrestler) who came and assisted with removing The Wyatt Family from the chamber, Orton took advantage of Bryan being distracted to try and eliminate him.
-Bryan got Orton with a running knee and almost had the win but Kane pulled the referee out of the ring in the middle of the 3 count.
-Bryan kicked Kane in the head, and Orton executed an RKO to eliminate Bryan but he kicked out at a 2 count.
-Kane hit Bryan then Orton executed another RKO to eliminate him and retain the WWE World Heavyweight Championship.
+Bryan climbed to the top rope and jumped Kane (DoO, wrestler) who came and assisted with removing The Wyatt Family and Cena from the chamber.
+Orton took advantage of Bryan being distracted to try and eliminate him.
+Bryan got Orton with a running knee, only for Kane to pull the referee out of the ring in the middle of the 3 count.
+Bryan kicked Kane in the head, and Orton executed an RKO to eliminate Bryan but he kicked out at 2.
+In the end, Kane hit Bryan before Orton executed another RKO to eliminate him and retain the WWE World Heavyweight Championship, leading Michael Cole to argue about the dominance the Authority had endured since its foundation at SummerSlam 2013.